Photo of author, Vertech EditorialVertech EditorialinStudy Tips

 "What are the most common misconceptions students have about [topic]?
 For each one, explain what students typically get wrong and what the correct understanding is.
 Then quiz me to see if I hold any of these misconceptions."

-Every prompt on this list has something in common: they make you do the thinking.
-ChatGPT provides the structure, the questions, and the feedback - but the learning happens in your head.
+Every prompt on this list has something in common: they make you do the cognitive work.
+ChatGPT provides the structure, the questions, and the feedback — but the retrieval and reasoning happen entirely in your head.
+That is the essence of active recall.